IT’S MORE THAN A DESK JOB!

 - Demonstrate good moral character, leadership, and initiative.

-Selected candidates are appointed at the rank of Ensign and, after successful completion of the initial 5 month Basic Officer Training Course (BOTC), (now conducted alongside the USCG Officer Candidate School (OCS) at the USCG Academy), are assigned to a NOAA survey or research vessel for up to 3 years.
+Selected candidates are appointed at the rank of Ensign after successful completion of the initial 5 month Basic Officer Training Course (BOTC) conducted alongside the USCG Officer Candidate School (OCS) at the USCG Academy.
 There is a 15 month obligation following successful completion of BOTC.

 NOW ACCEPTING APPLICATIONS FOR THE FOLLOWING FIELDS:

-Atmospheric Science, Biochemistry, Biology, Chemistry, Climatology, Computer Science, Ecology, Engineering, Environmental Science, Geochemistry, Geography, Geographic Information Systems (GIS), Geology, Marine Biology, Mathematics, Meteorology, Physics, Physiology, Statistics, Zoology, Ecology.
+Atmospheric Science, Biochemistry, Biology, Chemistry, Climatology, Computer Science, Ecology, Engineering, Environmental Science, Geochemistry, Geography, Geography information Systems (GIS), Geology, Marine Biology, Mathematics, Meteorology, Physics, Physiology, Statistics, Zoology, Ecology.